Balkan toadflax

 Key Features

-• Snapdragon-like yellow flowers with long spurs
+• Bright yellow snapdragon-like flowers with long spurs

-• Tall, upright woody-based stems
+• Tall, upright stems that can reach four feet in height

 When You’ll See Them